BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-018-about-link-404.md

 ## Expected Result

-The user should be redirected to the official Sauce Labs website, and the destination page should load successfully.
+The `error_user` should be redirected to the official Sauce Labs website, and the destination page should load successfully.

 ## Actual Result

-Clicking the **About** link redirects the user to a **404 – Page Not Found** error page instead of opening the Sauce Labs About page.
+Clicking the **About** link redirects the `error_user` to a **404 – Page Not Found** error page instead of opening the Sauce Labs About page.

 ## Evidence